Media Asset Management and Enterprise Content Management: What’s the Difference?

 Support for metadata

-Most DAM systems create media catalogs by describing the assets’ characteristics.
+Most DAM solutions create media catalogs by describing the assets’ characteristics.
 Characteristics are the relationships among the stored images.
 This is accomplished through structured metadata, which helps you find, filter, and sort assets.

-Other DAM systems generate unstructured metadata for this purpose, such as AI-based auto-tagging.
+Other DAM solutions generate unstructured metadata for this purpose, such as AI-based auto-tagging.

 Different editions or versions of the original asset